Dollar rises before Fed; trade woes check risk appetite

 “If we have negative news out of the Brexit talks, that’s going to be a huge push for the dollar...If we get some sort of more-than-expected hawkish sentiment out of (the Fed), that should be another push for the dollar,” Wakabayashi said.

-The dollar index, which measures the greenback against a basket of six major currencies, was 0.15 percent higher at 94.323.
+The dollar index .DXY, which measures the greenback against a basket of six major currencies, was 0.15 percent higher at 94.323.

 Against the Japanese yen, the dollar gave up some of its gains after the release of minutes from the July policy meeting by the Japanese central bank.